 All are welcome to use the Government Documents Collection when ever the library is open to the public.
 (8am - 8pm M-F, 10am - 8pm Sat/Sun).
 Please refer to the Use and Conduct policy for more information on using any of the Libraries.
-Please refer to the Visitor's Guide on using the Libraries online catalog and any of the databases.
+Please refer to the Visiting the Library guide on using the Libraries online catalog and any of the databases.

-For Documents information on CD-ROMs and DVDs there is a stand-alone CD-ROM computer available for use in the computer lab across from the 3rd floor service desk.
+For Documents information on CD-ROMs and DVDs there is a stand-alone CD-ROM computer available for use.
+Just ask at the 3rd floor service desk.